Tron0/AkladellWebsite/rules.md

 **Weapons Permitted:** Any

-**Parry:** Fighters with a Dexterity score of 14 or better can fight on the defensive, parrying an enemy blow, as shown on the table below.
+**Parry:** Fighters with a Dexterity score of 14 or better can fight on the defensive, parrying enemy blows, as shown on the table below.
 The Fighter can parry enemy attacks in the direction they are facing without giving up the ability to attack themselves in the same round.
 Parrying is not effective against ranged weapons, but is effective